Thursday, 11 July 2013 00:00

-Memorial Day and the Fourth of July have come and gone, and we are now heading into the popular vacation months.
-With so many people about to head off to a favorite holiday spot, we feel that it is important to once again take the time to address the importance of protecting your home while you are away.
+So soon, the Fourth of July has come and gone and summer is officially underway.
+And now, with so many people about to head off to a favorite holiday spot, we feel that it is important to once again take the time to address the importance of protecting your home while you are away.

-Each year, when we ask our police officers at Nassau County’s 6th precinct for some tips, the answer is pretty much the same —- use some common sense and take the time to take the precautions that can make all the difference.
+Each year, when we ask our Nassau County police officers and our local village police officers for some tips, the answer is pretty much the same --- use some common sense and take the time to take the precautions that can make all the difference.

 First and foremost, when away always leave lights that will go on and off, on a timer.
 That includes outside lights too!